pnnl/NWHypergraph/README.md

 **mmio2mmio** transposes the Matrix Market format file to its transpose hypergraph.

+**imdb2mtx** extracts some information from the raw IDMB tsv format and save it to the Matrix Market format.

 ### Random generator

 **hypergen** takes the hyperedge degree distribution and the hypernodes degree distribution of the input hypergraph to generate a new random hypergraph using configuration model.
 The hypergraph has the same degree distribution of the old hypergraph.
 Note the generator is not fully tested.